Internationally trained GPs

 If you have completed your specialist training in a country not listed, you should contact the Medical Council of New Zealand if you wish to work in New Zealand as a GP specialist.

 You can apply directly to the Medical Council based on your overseas training and qualifications and the Medical Council will assess your case on its merits.
 Visit the Medical Council website to find out about vocational registration pathways.

-If you'd like to discuss your situation and find out what pathway is right for you, please contact our vocational registration advisor.
+If you'd like to discuss your situation and find out what pathway is right for you, please contact our International Admissions Advisor.